aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsm-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to JSON Format via C++" h2="Export PPSM file to JSON format via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSM to JSON?</h2>

+JSON (JavaScript Object Notation) is a lightweight data-interchange format that is used to store and exchange data.
+It is an open standard file format, and data interchange format, that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and array data types.
+It is a very popular format for data interchange as it is easy to read and write and is language independent.

+<h2>How Aspose.Total Helps for PPSM to JSON Conversion?</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate and convert various file formats within their C++ applications.
+It includes APIs for manipulating and converting PowerPoint, Excel, Word, PDF, and other file formats.
+With Aspose.Total for C++, you can easily convert PPSM to JSON format within C++ applications in two simple steps.

+Firstly, by using Aspose.Slides for C++, you can export PPSM to HTML.
+Aspose.Slides for C++ is a powerful C++ library that enables developers to create, read, write and modify PowerPoint documents without requiring Microsoft PowerPoint.
+It provides a wide range of features to manipulate PowerPoint documents, including support for exporting presentations to HTML.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to JSON.
+Aspose.Cells for C++ is a powerful C++ library that enables developers to create, manipulate and convert Excel spreadsheets without requiring Microsoft Excel.
+It provides a wide range of features to manipulate Excel documents, including support for converting HTML to JSON.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSM file to JSON format within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to JSON.
+By using Aspose.Total for C++, you can easily convert PPSM to JSON format within C++ applications in two simple steps.
+It is a powerful suite of APIs that enables developers to create, manipulate and convert various file formats within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}